letsandeepio/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a Single Page Application (SPA) primarily built using React and other modern web technologies.
 The app achieves real-time connectivity using a web socket connection and updates data in realtime on all connected clients.
 A Redux like custom reducer hook is used for global state management locally.
-CDD (Component Driven Development) & TDD (Test Driven Development) is used for thorough testing of components in isolation, followed by integration & End-to-End testing for quality assurance purposes.
+The project is built using "bottom-up" CDD (Component Driven Development) as well as TDD (Test Driven Development) for thorough testing of components in isolation, followed by integration & End-to-End testing for quality assurance purposes.

 ## Front-End & Back-End

 App uses REST API to communicate with the back-end server (built using Node.JS, Websockets and Express.JS).
 For database connectivity, PostgreSQL, a powerful, open-source object-relational database system is provided through Heroku Provisioned Services.
-The back-end is currently deployed using HerokuApp at: which the app connects to at .
+The back-end is currently deployed using HerokuApp which the app connects to at http://scheduler-be-api.herokuapp.com/api/ .
 (Demo note: Please allow the Heroku dyno to warm up after 30 minutes of inactivity on the server part)

-The front-end follows CI/CD for real-time deployment after each successful build and testing and is currently deployed at .
+The front-end follows CI/CD for real-time deployment after each successful build and testing and is currently deployed at https://jolly-ride-7ef0bb.netlify.app/.

 ## CI/CD Pipeline